Dungeon Geomorphs: Reception

 Steve Jackson reviewed the 1980 compilation of Dungeon Geomorphs in The Space Gamer #41 in 1981.
-Jackson felt that the geomorphs would be nice for any Dungeon Master who needed a complex dungeon level in a hurry.
-Since they are well-keyed, he noted that a given layout could be quickly written down for later use, and they allow for many possible combinations.
-Jackson also commented on the lack of scale on the grid squares, and that one square could be taken as being anywhere from 5 to 20 feet, although he felt that the designers probably intended them to be 10 feet.
-He considered the choice of color a disappointment and the only real drawback, as the light-blue ink in which all the maps are printed in makes them difficult to read.
+Jackson felt that the geomorphs "would be nice" for any Dungeon Master who needed a complex dungeon level "in a hurry".
+Since they are well-keyed, he noted that "a given layout could be quickly written down for later use", and they allow for many possible combinations.
+Jackson also commented on the lack of scale on the grid squares, and that "one square could be taken as being anywhere from 5 to 20 feet", although he felt that the designers probably intended them to be 10 feet.
+He considered the choice of color "a disappointment" and the "only real drawback", as the light-blue ink in which all the maps are printed makes them difficult to read.
 Jackson concluded that the Dungeon Geomorphs is a nice buy for its price, but not a "must".

 Kurt Butterfield's review of the Outdoor Geomorphs appeared in same issue.
-According to Butterfield, this set of city plans helps a Dungeon Master to construct a fairly large walled city in a matter of minutes, saving an enormous amount of time and leaving the DM only to populate the city and add special details.
-He noted that the walls, towers, and other structures are clearly mapped out in blue on durable white graph paper with marked lines to allow them to be cut out; the square and rectangular pieces can then be fitted together in almost any fashion the DM desires.
-While Butterfield did not find much wrong with this set, he was annoyed by some unexplained shaded areas and the fact that the set was not as large as he would have liked; ultimately, he recommended the city geomorphs to almost any DM.
+According to Butterfield, this is a set of city plans that helps a Dungeon Master to construct "a fairly large walled city in a matter of minutes", saving an "enormous" amount of time and leaving the DM only to populate the city and add details.
+He noted that the walls, towers, and other structures are "clearly mapped out in blue on durable, white graph paper" with marked lines to allow them to be cut out; the square and rectangular pieces can then be fitted together in "almost any fashion" the DM desires.
+While Butterfield did not find "much wrong with this set", he was annoyed by "some unexplained shaded areas" and the fact that the set was not as large as he would have liked; ultimately, he recommended the city geomorphs to "almost any DM".